Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Introduction

 In general, we expect that the equality between the two types of the LO KK graviton amplitudes, such as those shown in Eqs.\eqref{eq:00nnLO-M0bar=M0}, \eqref{eq:1234nLO-M0bar=M0}, \eqref{eq:nnmmLO-M0bar=M0}, and \eqref{eq:nnnnLO-M0bar=M0}, can hold for any such $N$-point KK graviton scattering amplitudes at the LO (with some or all external KK graviton states being longitudinally polarized), as long as these KK amplitudes respect the KK GAET\,\cite{5DYM2002}\cite{KK-ET-He2004} and KK GRET\,\cite{Hang:2021fmp} in which the residual terms can be supressed and belong to the NLO.\ For the current study, considering the four-point KK scattering amplitudes, we can use the KK GAET and GRET to prove this equality.\ For any four longitudinal KK gauge boson scattering amplitude, the KK GAET states\,\cite{5DYM2002}\cite{KK-ET-He2004} that under the high energy expansion its LO scattering amplitude of longitudinal KK gauge bosons ($A_L^{a\bn}$) equals that of the corresponding KK Goldstone bosons ($A_5^{a\bn}$) at the LO:

-which are of $O(g^2\hsm E^0)$ and are mass-independent.\ As we have demonstrated in this work and \cite{Hang:2021fmp}, we can make double-copy construction on both sides of Eq.\eqref{eq:GAET-ALLLL-LO} and thus deduce the corresponding GRET formula which connects the LO scattering amplitude of longitudinal KK gravitons ($\bar{h}_L^{\bn}$) to that of the corresponding KK Goldstone bosons ($h_{55}^{\bn}$) at the LO:
+which are of $O(g^2\hsm E^0)$ and are mass-independent.$\!$\footnote{ This KK GAET\,\cite{5DYM2002}\cite{KK-ET-He2004} formulates the geometric ``Higgs'' mechanism for the KK gauge boson mass-generation at the scattering $S$-matrix level.\ It differs from the usual 4d equivalence theorem (ET)\,\cite{SM-ET} of the SM (describing the conventional Higgs mechanism at the $S$-matrix level) because the geometric KK mass-generation and the KK GAET do not invoke any Higgs boson.}\ As we have demonstrated in this work and \cite{Hang:2021fmp}, we can make double-copy construction on both sides of Eq.\eqref{eq:GAET-ALLLL-LO} and thus deduce the corresponding GRET formula which connects the LO scattering amplitude of longitudinal KK gravitons ($\bar{h}_L^{\bn}$) to that of the corresponding KK Goldstone bosons ($h_{55}^{\bn}$) at the LO:

 where on the left-hand-side of the equality each external longitudinal KK graviton state $\bar{h}_L^\bn\!=\bar{\zeta}_{\mn}^{}h_\bn^{\mn}$ has its leading-order longitudinal polarization tensor defined in Eq.\eqref{eq:LO-Gpol}.\footnote{ We note that the double-copy of the LO scattering amplitudes of the KK Goldstone bosons, $\,\TT_0^{}\big[A_5^{a\bn_1^{}}\!A_5^{b\bn_2^{}}\!
 A_5^{c\bn_3^{}}\!A_5^{d\bn_4^{}}\big]\!\ito\! \M_0^{}\big[h_{55}^{\bn_1^{}}h_{55}^{\bn_2^{}} h_{55}^{\bn_3^{}}h_{55}^{\bn_4^{}}\big]$, is well justified because at the LO of the high energy expansion the KK Goldstone bosons $A_5^{a\bn}$ and $h_{55}^\bn$ behave as massless states and their LO amplitudes are mass-independent\,\cite{Hang:2021fmp}.\ Hence, the double-copy of the LO KK Goldstone amplitudes should be guaranteed by the double-copy of the corresponding massless scattering amplitudes, $\TT\big[\hat{A}_5^{a}\hat{A}_5^{b}\hat{A}_5^{c}\hat{A}_5^{d}\big] \!\ito \M\big[\hat{h}_{55}^{}\hat{h}_{55}^{} \hat{h}_{55}^{}\hat{h}_{55}^{}\big]$, in the non-compactified 5d gauge/gravity theories.\ This conclusion also holds for the general $N$-point massless Goldstone boson amplitudes as is obvious.}\ On the other hand, the KK GRET\,\cite{Hang:2021fmp} gives the following LO equality: